exaexa/ShinySOM/TUTORIAL.md

 ShinySOM is a Shiny application for quick, highly interactive exploration of multidimensional flow cytometry data.
 The analysis model is derived from FlowSOM: The user inputs prepared samples in FCS files, uses SOMs and related analysis algorithms to dissect the data, and runs various analyses and clustering algorithms on the result.

+This tutorial assumes that you have ShinySOM and all dependencies installed and running (as described in the [README](./README.md)).
+If not, please make sure ShinySOM can be run, or ask your local technical staff for help.

 General ShinySOM workflow is as such:

 1. The user inputs a set of compensated and quality-controlled samples, that are aggregated to form a **dataset**.
 In ShinySOM, the dataset abstracts a "batch" of analyzed data, usually from the the same experiment, with same parameters and using the same panel.